afcarl/playbox/readme.md

 1. Quickly create simple and specific JBox2D simulations, the **playground** part.
 1. Display the resulting simulation using Processing, the **procbox** (**proc**essing + J**Box**2D) part.

 It was created to support code for experiments on sensorimotor learning.
-It might somehow be useful to you., especially if you want to rerun, check or tweak the aforementioned experiments.
+It might somehow be useful to you, especially if you want to rerun, check or tweak the aforementioned experiments.

 **playground** and **procbox** are cleanly separated, so that simulations created using **playground** do not have any dependency to Processing, and can be run headless as fast as possible on clusters.